 Register Your QI Project

-We would like to encourage all QI projects to notify the Critical Care Q&S group using the notification form.
+We would like to encourage all QI projects to notify the Critical Care Q&S group using the Health Board registration form.
 This will allow co-ordination between projects as well as input from the wider critical care team, which will help increase the chance of successful improvement and engagement.

 You can present a brief overview of your project to the Q&S group on the first Tuesday of every month, or Ruth and James can present it for you.
 The feedback will be passed back to you to help with your project.
 If you would like ongoing support with your project we are available to assist you.
 In addition we will ask if you can provide the outcomes of your project to be placed on the critical care website to promote learning.